 As of 1/24/22 (delayed from the original 1/8/22 implementation date in Maui's Public Health Emergency Rules), all those eligible for a booster (age 12 and up, who are at least 6 months after a second dose of Moderna or Pfizer or at least 2 months past a single dose of Johnson & Johnson) will be required to have one in order to be considered fully vaccinated in order to dine indoors at restaurants and bars or visit shared indoor spaces such as conferences, concerts, indoor sports venues, etc.

-Mayor Ige has said that Hawaii Safe Travels may also change to require a vaccine booster for visitors and returning Hawaii residents to be considered fully vaccinated, but as of time of writing, no change has been announced.
-Such a change would need to be announced several weeks in advance of implementation, to allow visitors with booked trips to get booster shots.
+Mayor Ige has said that Hawaii Safe Travels will require a COVID-19 booster (target date 2/18/22) to be considered fully vaccinated Such a change would need to be announced several weeks in advance of implementation, to allow visitors with booked trips to get booster shots.

 Spain: from 2/1/22

 Starting February 1, 2022, U.S. travelers visiting Spain must be fully vaccinated.
 If their last dose of vaccine was received more than 270 days prior to arrival in Spain, they must show proof of having received a COVID-19 booster shot at least 14 days prior to arrival.

 Travel Made Easier with a Booster Shot

 Austria: Boosted Visitors Don't Need a PCR Test